 Because since launching my blog I have made over a million dollars and won 8 prestigious blogging awards.

 Not only that, but I have helped thousands of people just like you achieve their blogging dreams-

-In just 15 minutes you will have started your blog, customized it AND published your very first blog post.
+With this guide, in just 15 minutes you will have started your blog, customized it AND published your very first blog post.

 How To Start A Blog In 5 Steps

 - Choose the right blogging platform for your new blog.

 - Choose your blogs topic & custom domain name.